Yúcahu

-Yúcahu —also written as Yucáhu Guama Bagua Maórocoti, Yukajú, Yocajú, Yokahu, Yukiyú or Louquo— was the masculine spirit of fertility in Taíno mythology.
+Yúcahu —also written as Yucahú Guama Bagua Maórocoti, Yukajú, Yocajú, 𝗬𝗼𝗰𝗮𝗵𝘂, or Yokahu— was the masculine spirit of fertility in Taíno mythology.
 He was the supreme deity or zemi of the Pre-Columbian Taíno people along with his mother Atabey who was his feminine counterpart.
-Dominant in the Caribbean region at the time of Columbus’ First voyages of Discovery, the peoples associated with Taíno culture inhabited the islands of the Bahamas, the Greater Antilles, and the Lesser Antilles.
+Dominant in the Caribbean region at the time of Cristopher Columbus’ First voyages of Discovery, the peoples associated with Taíno culture inhabited the islands of the Bahamas, the Greater Antilles, and the Lesser Antilles.

 Mythology

 Yúcahu was the supreme deity of the Taíno people.
 "They call him Yúcahu Bagua Maórocoti" is the earliest mention of the zemí taken from the first page of Fray Ramón Pané's Account of the Antiquities of the Indians.
 As the Taíno did not possess a written language, the name is the phonetic spelling as recorded by the Spanish missionaries, Ramón Pané, and Bartolomé de las Casas.
 The three names are thought to represent the Great Spirit's epithets.
 Yúcahu means spirit or giver of cassava.
 Bagua has been interpreted as meaning both "the sea" itself and "master of the sea."
 The name Maórocoti implies that he was conceived without male intervention.
 He was also later known as "El Gigante Dormido", or "Sleeping Giant".